yurboc/buildbot/master/docs/manual/cfg-statustargets.rst

 ``showUsersPage``
     access to page displaying users in the database, see :ref:`User-Objects`

+``showDownloadsPage``
+    access to page displaying all uploaded files from buildslaves

 For each of these actions, you can configure buildbot to never allow the action, always allow the action, allow the action to any authenticated user, or check with a function of your creation to determine whether the action is OK (see below).

 This is all configured with the :class:`Authz` class::